 17.12.11.
 Madras St, red zone, steel mesh fence cordon, N view towards Oxford Tce.
 The bldgs would be demolished for NZ National govt's / CERA's Blueprint Margaret Mahy Family Playground carpark

-Around Latimer Sq: A few quake survivor bldgs, many bldgs gone, demolished.
-Ghost high rises in the red zone CBD remained, some still awaiting demolition, others being demolished, like Hotel Grand Chancellor.
-I snapped around Latimer Sq, a circuit of CERA demolition horrors, N, W S, E:
+Around Latimer Sq: there were some survivor buildings, but many buildings were gone, demolished.
+Only ruined high-rises in the red-zone-CBD remained, some still awaiting demolition, others being demolished, like Hotel Grand Chancellor.
+I snapped 360 degrees around Latimer Sq, a circuit of CERA demolitions:

 17.12.11.
 Latimer Sq, N view along Madras St. Securities House demolition site, Madras St / Gloucester St. The bldgs would be demolished for NZ National govt's / CERA's Blueprint Margaret Mahy Family Playground carpark